Grammarly Alternatives: Features & Pricing Table

 - It offers multiple vocabulary suggestions, all aligned with context and sequenced in order of relevance.

-Readable checks your text for its readability, spelling, and grammar issues and helps you improve the quality of your content pieces.
+Readable checks your text for its readability, spelling, and grammar issues.
+Using this grammarly alternative, you can improve the quality of your content pieces.

 Let me walk you through this spelling and grammar checker's key features.

 - Instant analysis of the readability score of your text, documents, PDFs, and even bulk URLs

 - Content check for spelling and grammar issues and the use of adverbs, passive voice, and cliches

 - Recommended suggestions for improvement